|THE STOP VIGILANTE VIOLENCE AND WEBSITES ACT OF 2010

 prerequisites for managing the behavior of this group of offenders in the community.”
 It is no surprise that registries

-the registries have an effect of compelling the reader to react as less than “responsible citizens .”
-“Although
+registries have an effect of compelling the reader to react as less than “responsible citizens .”
+“Although these laws

-these laws were passed as a means to decrease recidivism and promote public safety, the resulting stigmatization of
+were passed as a means to decrease recidivism and promote public safety, the resulting stigmatization of sex offenders

-sex offenders is likely to result in disruption of their relationships, loss of or difficulties finding jobs, difficulties finding
+is likely to result in disruption of their relationships, loss of or difficulties finding jobs, difficulties finding housing, and

 THEREFORE, we must take action to ensure the rehabilitation process proven to decrease recidivism and protect